 It had earned the honors of the cover of the catalog.

-1624 full set of the Four Seasons by Pieter Brueghel the Younger
+1624 Cycle of the Seasons by Brueghel the Younger

 2016 SOLD for £ 6.5M including premium by Christie's

 The next cycle is a set of four prints on the seasons.
 The edition, in 1570, includes two works prepared by Hans Bol after Bruegel's death.

 Pieter the Younger reuses most of the iconography left by his father.
 He makes complete sets of the cycle of the seasons, most of which have been dissociated.